ricksonmenezes/wego-assignment/ReadMe.md

 Optimizations foreseen but could not implement

 Spatial index and Point data type for performant queries on distance field.
+But even without this the API is able to clock just 40 ms.

 Scalability

- 1. When carpark availability task is called by scheduler, the live data collected is first checked with map  - carparkDataMap - so that only those records are updated which have changed.
+ 1. When carpark availability task is called by scheduler, the live data pulled is first checked with map  - carparkDataMap - so that only those records are updated which have changed.

     carparkDataMap is a cache that consists of CarPark total and available slots for each lotType of a CarPark Number Why are we maintainint it?
 If the task to update live data runs every 30 seconds , we will have around 2000-4000 unnecessary updates every half minute